lukasbm/lepizig-typst/DEVELOPER.md

 `cd example && typst watch --root .. --font-path ./fonts/ showcase.typ showcase.pdf`

-## Helper: convert all pdfs to svgs
+## Helper: Convert all pdfs to svgs

+Typst does not support embeddings PDFs yet.
+You need to convert all of them to SVGs first.
+The following command will help you do this:
 `find . -type f -name "*.pdf" -exec sh -c 'pdf2svg "$0" "${0%.pdf}.svg"' {} \;`

 ## Sources